srgk26/EasyPlotting.jl/README.md

 This is an attempt to create a working GUI app that creates selected scientific plots for user's datasets and user-defined custom options.
 Simply need to click to select the file that needs to plot, select options such as size and colour, and a plot will be created.
 The process can be repeated until a satisfactory plot is created, and the PNG image can be saved as desired.

 Example sample.csv and sample.xlsx files are provided in the examples folder.
-An example of the sample_heatmap.png is also provided.
-A sample screenshot of the GUI is shown below:
+An example of the sample_heatmap.png and a sample screenshot of the GUI is also provided in the examples folder.
+The GUI screenshot is also shown below:

 At the moment, only heatmap plotting is available.
 Additional plot types will be added in the future.